otrv4/otrv4/otrv4.md

   * secret key `x_r` (448 bits). // TODO: confirm this size.
   * and a public key `X_r = g3 ^ x_r`.
 4. Generate `m = "Am" || "Bm" || G1*i || G1*r || X_i || X_r`, where "Am" is Alice's
-   master signing key which was transmitted to Bob in the version advertisement of the Pre-Key Message.
+   master signing key which was transmitted to Bob in her user profile of the Pre-Key Message.
 "Bm" Is Bob's master signing key.
 5. Compute `DREnc(pubA, pubB, m)` and serialize it as a DRE-M value in the variable `γ`.
 6. Compute `σ = Auth(Hb, zb, {Ha, G1*i}, "I" || "R" || G1*i || X_i || γ)`.